rcsb/BioCaddiePilot32/README.md

 $ java org.biocaddie.citationanalysis.retrievedata.RetrieveCitationFromEutils 1 whole_pubmed/all_pubmed_id.txt

-PART 2: NETWORK CONSTRUCTION: We construct the network using the two retrieved XML files: all_citations.xml and all_citations_summary.xml. <br>
+PART 2: NETWORK CONSTRUCTION: We construct the network using the two retrieved XML files: all_citations.xml and all_citations_summary.xml.

 2.1: These XML files are too large (10GB and 25GB), in order to prevent memory problems, first we parse these XML files and write our needed fields into smaller (1.5GB and 2GB) txt files: all_citations.txt and all_citations_summary.txt.
 Order is not important. <br>
 $ java org.biocaddie.citationanalysis.retrievedata.CitationSummaryResultXmlParser all_citations_summary.xml <br>
 $ java org.biocaddie.citationanalysis.retrievedata.CitationAndRefLinkResultXmlParser all_citations.xml